-This program is for the entire campus community and provides information on drug abuse.
-The program covers such topics as drug dogs (show the student how the dogs work), drug ID kit, effects on the body and legal ramifications of drug abuse both on and off campus.
+- This program provides information on drug abuse to students, faculty and staff.
+The program covers such topics as drug dogs (demonstrations highlighting how the dogs do their work), drug ID kit, effects on the body and legal ramifications of drug abuse both on and off campus.
+Participating campus programs include:

 - Student Wellness and Prevention Services

-- Alcohol and Other Drug Counseling

-- Alcohol and Other Drug (AOD) Counseling is an opportunity to explore your overall health and well-being, in relation to personal use of alcohol/drugs, or in relation to someone else's use of alcohol/drugs.
+- O Alcohol and Other Drug (AOD) Counseling AOD provides an opportunity to explore your overall health and well-being, in relation to your substance abuse, or in relation to someone else's substance abuse.
 Counseling is a confidential, supportive place to discuss what is happening in your life, with a professional who will:

-- Be caring
+- 1. Be caring

-- Listen
+- 2. Listen

-- Help you be objective
+- 3. Help you be objective

-- Provide helpful information

-- Explore alternatives
+- 4. Provide helpful information - 5.
+Explore alternatives

 AOD counseling can be a single session consultation, short term (2 to 6 sessions), or longer depending on the goals you want to accomplish.
 These sessions will help you address troubling experiences or feelings, or can be used to support changes you wish to make in your life.
-In addition, a counselor is available to assist with families and /or individuals in making referrals for outpatient treatment services, including inpatient treatment and rehabilitation.
+In addition, a counselor is available to assist families and individuals in making referrals for outpatient treatment services, including inpatient treatment and rehabilitation.
 The demands of college life are stressful enough, and AOD counseling can give you a better chance to succeed academically and in your personal life.